juancasz/urlshort/README.md

 go run cmd/file/main.go -json=$(JSON) -yaml=$(YAML) -listen=$(PORT)
 ```

+The server then will redirect requests according to the data provided in the file.
+Requests to `/urlshort` will be redirected to `https://github.com/gophercises/urlshort`, for instance.

 #### Redis
 The application also supports operation through an external storage service, where mappings between shortened URLs and their actual destinations can be stored.